zetxqx/gateway-api-inference-extension/site-src/performance/benchmark/index.md

     pip install -r ./tools/benchmark/requirements.txt
     ```

 1. Open the notebook `./tools/benchmark/benchmark.ipynb`, and run each cell.
+In the last cell update the benchmark ids with`inference-extension` and `k8s-svc`.
 At the end you should
-   see a bar chart like below where __"ie"__ represents inference extension.
+    see a bar chart like below where **"ie"** represents inference extension.
 This chart is generated using this benchmarking tool with 6 vLLM (v1) model servers (H100 80 GB), [llama2-7b](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf/tree/main) and the [ShareGPT dataset](https://huggingface.co/datasets/anon8231489123/ShareGPT_Vicuna_unfiltered/resolve/main/ShareGPT_V3_unfiltered_cleaned_split.json).

     ![alt text](example-bar-chart.png)